Michael Servetus: Theology

-Because of his rejection of the Trinity and eventual execution by burning for heresy, Unitarians often regard Servetus as the first (modern) Unitarian martyr—though he was a Unitarian in neither the 17th-century sense of the term nor the modern sense.
-Sharply critical though he was of the orthodox formulation of the trinity, Servetus is better described as a highly unorthodox trinitarian.
+Because of his rejection of the Trinity and eventual execution by burning for heresy, Unitarians often regard Servetus as the first (modern) Unitarian martyr—though he was a Unitarian in neither the 17th-century sense of the term nor the contemporary sense.
+Sharply critical though he was of the orthodox formulation of the Trinity, Servetus is better described as a highly unorthodox trinitarian.

-Aspects of his thinking—his critique of existing trinitarian theology, his devaluation of the doctrine of original sin, and his fresh examination of biblical proof-texts—did influence those who later inspired or founded unitarian churches in Poland and Transylvania.
+Aspects of his thinking—his critique of existing trinitarian theology, his devaluation of the doctrine of original sin, and his examination of Biblical proof-texts—did influence those who later inspired or founded unitarian churches in Poland and Transylvania.

-Other non-trinitarian groups, such as Jehovah's Witnesses, and Oneness Pentecostalism, also claim Servetus held similar non-trinitarian views as theirs.
-Oneness Pentecostalism particularly identifies with Servetus' teaching on the divinity of Jesus Christ and his insistence on the oneness of God, rather than a Trinity of three distinct persons: "And because His Spirit was wholly God He is called God, just as from His flesh He is called man."
+Other nontrinitarian groups, such as Jehovah's Witnesses, and the Oneness Pentecostals, also claim Servetus held similar nontrinitarian views as theirs.
+Oneness Pentecostalism particularly identifies with Servetus's teaching on the divinity of Jesus and his insistence on the oneness of God, rather than a Trinity of three distinct persons: "And because His Spirit was wholly God He is called God, just as from His flesh He is called man."

-Oneness Pentecostal Scholar David K. Bernard has written the following in regard to the theology of Michael Servetus: "... some historians consider him to be a motivating force for the development of Unitarianism.
+Oneness Pentecostal scholar David K. Bernard has written the following regarding the theology of Michael Servetus: "... some historians consider him to be a motivating force for the development of Unitarianism.
 However, he definitely was not Unitarian, for he acknowledged Jesus as God."

 Swedenborg wrote a systematic theology that had many similarities to the theology of Servetus.

+Servetus also declared baptism of babies "diabolical".
+He denied the concept of original sin and also denied the Holy Trinity.
+He compares it to the three-headed Cerberus from the ancient Greek myths.
+Other beliefs he had were that Jesus was a human that had become divine rather than being God's eternal son.

 Freedom of conscience

-Widespread aversion to Servetus's death has been taken as signaling the birth in Europe of the idea of religious tolerance, a principle now more important to modern Unitarian Universalists than antitrinitarianism.
+The widespread aversion to the death of Servetus has been interpreted as a significant moment in the emergence of the idea of religious tolerance in Europe.
+This principle has become increasingly important to modern Unitarian Universalists, surpassing the significance of antitrinitarianism.
 The Spanish scholar on Servetus' work, Ángel Alcalá, identified the radical search for truth and the right for freedom of conscience as Servetus' main legacies, rather than his theology.
-The Polish-American scholar, Marian Hillar, has studied the evolution of freedom of conscience, from Servetus and the Polish Socinians, to John Locke and to Thomas Jefferson and the American Declaration of Independence.
+The Polish-American scholar Marian Hillar has studied the evolution of freedom of conscience, from Servetus and the Polish Socinians, to John Locke, and to Thomas Jefferson and the American Declaration of Independence.
 According to Hillar: "Historically speaking, Servetus died so that freedom of conscience could become a civil right in modern society."